Archive for the 'Film and other media' Category

 Did Vermeer fiddle with what the camera showed?
 I’m not thinking so much of the disparities in the placement of the figures above, which are probably to be expected; we’d be shocked if Tim’s setup worked exactly the same as Vermeer’s.
 I’m more concerned with the way in which Vermeer seems to have cheated perspective with respect to the reflection.

 It looks as if Tim tried to match the reflection, but to do that he had to have his daughter turn slightly to the right.
 Yet Vermeer’s young woman faces the mirror head-on, while the reflection shows her in high-angle three-quarter view.
 Was the mirror slightly tipped on the left edge?
 And did it hang out from the wall slightly more than in Tim’s chamber?
-I wonder if Vermeer simply want to have it both ways–a head turned squarely away from us, a reflected face that wouldn’t be gazing straight out but rather pensively downward.
+I wonder if Vermeer simply wanted to have it both ways–a head turned squarely away from us, a reflected face that wouldn’t be gazing straight out but rather pensively downward.
 Classic pictures often contain such expressive compromises with geometrical exactness.

 Do we overrate the clean image?
 Tim, coming from the computer-graphics world, seems to have accepted the current assumption that the most faithful and attractive image is razor-sharp.
 He’s fascinated by the undeniably exact textures on the fabric and the wood and plaster surfaces.
 He thinks that Vermeer ‘s images resemble “a video signal” and that they glow like the images on a movie screen (that is, nowadays, a digital image).